- Download our Moving to Ireland Guide (PDF)

 Skilled expat professionals are actively recruited to work in Ireland to address skills shortages in the local workforce.
-However, the job market has been tight since the recession and competition for work is tough.

-The job market in Ireland
+Job market in Ireland

 Finding a job in Ireland